 $ conda update numba

-For custom python environments see:
+For custom python environments see the README on Github.

 Join the numba mailing list email@example.com :